Analyze Shopify data in HubSpot

 - Click Create workflow below one of the three ecommerce workflow types:

-- In the right panel, the Recommended section displays actions which are recommended for that workflow.
-You can view more actions by clicking See more.
+- In the right panel, in the Recommended section, suggested workflow actions will appear.
+To view more actions, click See more.
 Select an action to add it to your workflow.

 - Set up your action, then click Save.

 - To add another action to the workflow, click the + plus icon.

 - When you're done, click Click here to review and turn on.

 - You'll be redirected to the workflow in the workflows tool.
 In the upper right, click Review.